 501(c)(7) nonprofit Social Club since 2023.

 Although COVID and two active duty deployments got in the way, Niotta eventually revisited his dream.
 In August of 2021, he and Calton brought together a handful of close friends and relatives for their first official meeting.
 A couple months later the club brewed its first batch of steam beer at Citizen Brewers.
 They can now be found on the premises year round.
-In May of 2023, Niotta took the dream to the next level, incorporating as a nonprofit social club.
+In May of 2023, Niotta took his dream to the next level, incorporating as a nonprofit social club.
 In the future, the Iraqi Freedom veteran intends to apply for veteran designations.

 Beers Brewed by ERBC